troubling/hummingbird/docs/deployment.md

   *  Each incoming object sent will fan out to (# of replicas) storage servers, so intra cluster bandwith will be (# of replicas)x the overall throughput for incoming requests.
   *  All other requests only require a single storage node.
   *  For larger/busier clusters, consideration will need to be made for bandwidth between zones.

+## Operating System Considerations

+All testing to date has been on Ubuntu Server 16.04.
+Newer versions of Ubuntu should work as well, but no specific testing has been done.
+Other Linux distributions should also work, but tweaks to init scripts / systemd service files may be needed.